kjuulh/contractor/README.md

 ![command](./assets/command.png)
 <small>Do note that the contractor was run under a personal user, hence the same user replied</small>

+## DISCLAIMER

+The project is still 0.x.x As such the api is subject to change, and the examples will probably be out of date.
+The below should be seen as an example of what the project will look like once feature-complete.

+## Milestones

+- [x] 0.1.0
+  - Includes basic setup such as working server bot, and installation command, automation is missing however.
+Also only gitea support for now, because this is where the project initially is supposed to be in use.
+- [ ] 0.2.0
+  - Add GitHub support
+- [ ] 0.3.0
+  - Add Delegation support (not clustering, just delegation of renovate jobs)
+- [ ] 0.4.0
+  - Slack integration
+- [ ] 0.5.0
+  - GitHub App and such support

 ## Getting started

 First you need to pull and run the contractor image, docker is the preferred way of execution, but golang is also available from source.